• Dec 15, 2025

 • Bonuses and dividends

-• Business Documents—Official documents proving the ownership of the company, company registration documents, stock records, promotional materials, website addresses, any records proving the sale of a business, and valuation of a business
+• Business Documents: Official documents proving the ownership of the company, company registration documents, stock records, promotional materials, website addresses, any records proving the sale of a business (or dividend payments), and valuation of a business

-• Investments—Proof of investment/securities accounts over the past three years, bank statements, and stock certificates
+• Investments: Proof of investment/securities accounts, bank statements, and stock certificates

-• Gift—Documentary proof that funds were received as a gift from a friend, family member, or other entity
+• Gift: Documentary proof that funds were received as a gift from a friend, family member, or other entity, bank statements

-• Loan—Proof that funds obtained through a loan from a financial institution, individual, or other sources
+• Loan: Proof that funds were obtained through a loan from a financial institution, individual, or other sources

-• Real Estate—Documents on property mortgage, real estate purchase/sale, valuation of owned real estate, lease documents on property producing lease income
+• Real Estate: Documents on real estate purchase/sale, valuation of owned real estate, lease documents on property producing lease income

 • Documented proof of funds transfer